crocs-muni/ECTester/README.md

 This project is developed by the [Centre for Research On Cryptography and Security](https://crocs.fi.muni.cz) at Faculty of Informatics, Masaryk University.

+> [!NOTE]
+> The artifact for the CHES 2025 paper "*ECTester: Reverse-engineering side-channel countermeasures of ECC implementations*" is under the [analysis/countermeasures/](analysis/countermeasures/) directory.

 ## Contents

  - [Setup](#setup)